Below you’ll find all of our 2020 RV life updates from the road in one place.

 The entire trip was incredible!
 However, I’m also not 100% sure how my body did it.
 It must have been all those Florida hot tub sessions!

 On the last day, all of our family left, but we still had one more day in Orlando.
 We had initially planned on hitting up Fort Wilderness, maybe go to the Hoop-Dee-Doo Musical Revue, and check out the Disney RV park.
-But we were so worn out, we ended up just getting a hotel room near the airport and consuming tons of junk food and TV instead.
+But we were so worn out.
+We ended up just getting a hotel room near the airport and proceeded to consume tons of junk food and TV instead.

 We got back to Las Vegas, knowing we wanted to stay in the southwest warmth until winter was over, but with no specific plans beyond that.
 So, we decided to head to Lake Mead for a week of recovery and future destination planning.